Lots of young children find it difficult to settle down to sleep and will wake up during the night.

 Every child is different, so only do what you feel comfortable with and what you think will suit your child.

-If your child won't go to bed
+If your child will not go to bed

 - Decide what time you want your child to go to bed.